ansel-newman/Redcord/README.md

 <code>git clone https://github.com/ansel-newman/Redcord.git</code>

-and then a subdirectory Redcord should appear.
-Enter the folder and run <code>npm run dev</code> to start the vite rendering of the front end and navigate to the local address listed in the terminal.
-Next to ensure the site is functional and not only cosmetic proceed to the backend folder and run <code>python3 app.py</code>, and make sure your python interpretter (check using <code>python3 --version</code> )is set to version 3.10.1 to match the python virtual environment containing the backend dependencies.
+The repo should be downloaded, and a subdirectory Redcord should appear.
+Enter the folder (cd Redcord) and run the following commands:

+<code>npm install</code>

+<code>npm run dev</code>

+Navigate to the localhost link that appears in the terminal within your browser.
+This will effectively set up the front end but we are not complete.
+In a new terminal navigate to the Redcord folder, then navigate to the backend folder (cd backend)

+First we will set up a virtual environment with python version 3.10.1 to be compatible with the project's dependencies and to accomplish this run the following in terminal:

+<code>python3.10 -m venv venv</code>

+<code>source venv/bin/activate</code>

+<code>python --version</code>

+Now we install the dependencies using the requirements.txt file.
+In the terminal run

+<code>pip install -r requirements.txt</code>

+Finally to begin the process of scraping the data for use and communicating with the frontend run:

+<code>python3 app.py</code>

-This should enable functionality!
+This should enable functionality, so please enjoy!

 ### Licensing
 This project is released under the M.I.T. open source license.
 Anyone is welcome to use and improve.